Wheeling and Lake Erie Railway (1916–1988): History

 Another name change took place in 1892 as the Cleveland, Canton & Southern Railroad (CC&S) but it was again in receivership within a year.
 The Wheeling & Lake Erie went on to purchase the CC&S for $3.85 million on August 5, 1899.
 Gould, arguably the most hated man in America at the time, had big ambitions in which the W&LE would play a vital role.
 By the 1880's his aspirations for a true, coast-to-coast transcontinental railroad was nearing reality.
 The Wabash was the Midwestern component of this network and from its eastern terminus at Toledo offered a potential connection with the W&LE.
 The latter's charter stipulated it could build from that point towards the Ohio River in a southeasterly direction.
 Using the W&LE, Gould would connect it with the New York, Pennsylvania & Ohio (Erie) at Creston for through service into Youngstown.
 He then only needed 70 miles of new construction to reach the Pennsylvania-controlled Allegheny Valley Railroad.
 This system ran across the Keystone State and connected with the Central Railroad of New Jersey, another Gould interest.

 During late 1880, he formally acquired the defunct W&LE and by early 1881 things got underway.
-Actual construction commenced east and west of Creston and by November of 1881 the line was finished from Massillon to Norwalk/Huron.
+Actual construction commenced east and west of Creston and by November 1881 the line was finished from Massillon to Norwalk/Huron.
 It eventually completed a route connecting Pittsburgh, PA (Rook) and Toledo, Ohio.
 Most freight traffic on the line was coal and iron ore, with general merchandise also making up a significant portion.

 Service from Huron to Massillion, Ohio was opened on January 9, 1882 and new lines were constructed that eventually reached the Ohio River and Toledo.
 The WLE also developed new docks on Lake Erie at Huron that opened May 21, 1884 when the first cargo of iron ore was received.
 In 1880 another 3-foot narrow gauge line, the Connotton Valley Railway, was formed; building north from Canton, Ohio to Cleveland and then south to Coshocton, Ohio and Zanesville.
 The Connotton Valley became the Cleveland, Canton & Southern Railroad and was converted to standard gauge in one day on November 18, 1888.
 The Cleveland, Canton & Southern Railroad joined the WLE in 1899 after its purchase at a foreclosure sale, becoming WLE's Cleveland Division.